Chapter 2:

 Suddenly, he could see a pale rider on a winged steed flying down from the floating island toward them.
 Its eyes were darker than the void.
 Kei’s face grew pale.
 He clenched the side of the caravan.
 He closed his eyes.
 “It’s not real.
 It’s not real.”
 He reopened them.
 The rider was gone.

 Blood spurted from his nose.
-He struggled to breathe properly.
+His chest heaved as shallow gasps tore through him.
 The feeling of a searing blade piercing his heart didn’t help.
 He clutched his chest.

 Satori looked back at Kei, sighed, and shook his head.
 “You're in rough shape, pal.
 Are you going to be okay?”